AdobeDocs/experience-manager-65.en/help/assets/workfront-integrations.md

 >
 >Adobe may release updates to [!DNL Adobe Workfront] and [!DNL Adobe Experience Manager] that makes this connector redundant; if this occurs, customers may be required to transition from the use of this connector.

-For platform support and other prerequisites, see [Enhanced Connector landing page](https://www.adobe.com).
+For platform support and other prerequisites, see [[!DNL enhanced connector] landing page](https://www.adobe.com).

 <!-- TBD: Add the link above that Courtney shares.
 -->

-## Compare various integrations between Assets and Workfront {#feature-parity-matrix}
+## Compare various integrations between [!DNL Assets] and [!DNL Workfront] {#feature-parity-matrix}

-The following are the details of the functionalities available through various types of integrations between AEM Assets and Adobe Workfront.
+The following are the details of the functionalities available through various types of integrations between [!DNL Assets] and [!DNL Workfront].

 | Feature   |Description  | Workfront and Assets Essentials | Workfront for AEM connector | Adobe Workfront for Experience Manager enhanced connector |
 |----|----|----|------|-----|